solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

     branch: ((git-branch))
 ```

 So, now we have our input.
-Its type is *git*, which is one of core types of Concource, and you
+Its type is *git*, which is one of core types of Concource, so you
-don't have to define explicitly these resource types in your definitions.
-So, this syntax is quite easy to understand,
+don't have to define explicitly its resource type in your definition.
+This syntax is quite easy to understand,
 it's an abstraction of some Git-branch in some repository.
 This example snippet doesn't tell
 much about which branch and which repository we are using, though.